Triathlon Training In Iraq Thanks To Endless Pools

-Endless Pools Inc. Supports Triathlete Deployed in Iraq With Endless Pool
+Endless Pools® Supports Triathlete Deployed in Iraq with Pool Donation

 Army physician Aaron Dewees simply wanted to train for an Ironman triathlon while deployed in the Middle East.
 But there was just one tiny glitch: The lack of a decent pool to swim in.
 After all, the pool on Camp Taji, an Army base just outside of Iraq, left little to be desired—the water averaged a steamy 95 degrees, for starters, and closed up for most of the year.